 While it is impossible to know some of the things you've asked, these are all excellent questions.
 Have you given any thought to a career in research at Alice?

 In all seriousness, some statistics are not known.
 For example, because Columbia students may take pregnancy tests at home, and because abortions are not a service offered on-campus, it is unknown how many undergraduate students become pregnant or chose to terminate their pregnancies each year.
 Also, since many sexually transmitted infections (STIs) are asymptomatic, and since students may seek treatment elsewhere, Columbia cannot track how many students have had an STI (though we can't resist adding: because students may not know they're carrying an STI, one should always engage in safe and protected sex with new or not-recently-tested partners).

 In addition to free condoms, Columbia offers a wide range of health programs to students.
 Visiting the Health Services website can fill you in on other services and programs Columbia provides on campus.
 And while there is no specific campaign to get women on the check-up table, Health Services always encourages women to visit for their annual exams and with any questions or concerns they may have.
-To make an appointment students can call x4-2284 or log in to Open Communicator.
+To make an appointment students can call x4-2284.

 So inquisitive reader, hopefully this answers some of your questions and inspires you to write us new ones!